bagder/docs/curl-vs-wget.md

 - *Single shot*. curl is basically made to do single-shot transfers of data.
-It transfers just the URLs that the user specifies, and does not contain any recursive downloading logic nor any sort of HTML parser.</li>
+It transfers just the URLs that the user specifies, and does not contain any recursive downloading logic nor any sort of HTML parser.

 - *More protocols*. curl supports FTP, FTPS, Gopher, HTTP, HTTPS, SCP, SFTP, TFTP, TELNET, DICT, LDAP, LDAPS, FILE, POP3, IMAP, SMB/CIFS, SMTP, RTMP